amorales187/DH150/Assignments/A08/README.md

 [Read more](https://github.com/lilliannguyen97/DH150/blob/master/Assignments/A02/README.md)

-## Wireframe and Graphic Design Element Variation (a06-7)
+## Wireframe and Graphic Design Element Variation
-Coming soon
+I avoided fancy UI components to maintain the professionalism but used round icons and buttons to make the app more welcoming.
+The simplicity of the design makes it look credible and less distracting.
+Through the minimalistic and clear design, I attempted to follow these interface design principle, such as direct manipulation by making each button intuitive and picture-superiority effect by adding useful icons.
+I chose Roboto font since it is easy to read and looks professional.

 ## Low-Fidelity Prototype
 By making low-fidelity prototypes for my project, I can test the features of my design with users and make further improvements before working on the high-fidelity prototypes.
 Here is the break down of my choices: